ewe2/ewe2.ninja/source/content/_revolution.md

 terrible place to be creative in, both for its culture and its environment, and Emerick has similar issues with it and his personal involvement with the Beatles.

-It is almost impossible to avoid making biographical judgments here: perhaps a better approach would involve an acknowledgment that the Beatles felt trapped by their fame and the necessity of artistic development, keeping in mind that few at this stage of rock history were ever faced with such an issue.
+It is almost impossible to avoid making biographical judgements here: perhaps a better approach would involve an acknowledgement that the Beatles felt trapped by their fame and the necessity of artistic development, keeping in mind that few at this stage of rock history were ever faced with such an issue.
 Together with their belief in their abilities, this might have had an effect on their style of songwriting (whatever you think of their quality).
 MacDonald decides instead to largely blame